The Bösendorfer Imperial Model 290 Piano

 Martin's Imperial Bosendorfer.

-This is the first Model 290 Imperial Piano ever made in Pyramid Mahogany wood, and in the ornate style as those
+This is the first Imperial made in Pyramid Mahogany wood and in the ornate style as those pianos made by

-You are listening to the Rachmaninov "Prelude No. 2 in C Sharp Minor" Op.
-3, played on the above piano by pianist Sidney Yin.
+You are listening to Rachmaninov's "Prelude No. 2 in C Sharp Minor" Op.
+3, recorded on this piano by pianist Sidney Yin.

 Pause, resume or save the background music with these buttons: